jurios/laravel-filters/README.md

 #### filters(string $filter_class, array $input = [], string $prefix = '')

 * **filter_class**: The filter class.
-You can use it the default one (QueryFilter) or extend it for create new filters or override them (This step will be explained later).
-For the moment, it always be `QueryFilter:class`.
+You can use it the default one (QueryFilters) or extend it for create new filters or override them (This step will be explained later).
+For the moment, it always be `QueryFilters:class`.
 * **input**: An associative array of filter => value
 * **prefix**: Sometimes, specially when you use directly the `Request` array (`$request->all()`), you don't want to use all items of that array.
 You can identify the items you want to use with a prefix.
 For example,